Social Anxiety in Adolescence: Social Phobia & Mental Health

 • Avoiding social situations or public places so they won’t have to interact with people

-• Judging or criticizing themselves after social interactions
+• Judging or criticizing themselves after social and peer interactions

 • Ongoing challenges in making and maintaining friendships and relationships